NameUserAnEnter/album-dl/README.md

 ## Execution stages
 album-dl goes through following stages after the "Download" button is pressed:
+1. If update checkbox is selected, check for YT-DLP updates and update if newer version is available
-1. downloading best audio quality .mp4's
+2. Download best audio quality .mp4 files
-6. downloading the album artwork
+3. Download the album artwork
-2. getting the track titles
+4. Get track titles from the playlist
-3. converting .mp4 files into .mp3's
+5. Convert .mp4 files into .mp3 files
-4. removing the .mp4's
-5. renaming the .mp3's
+6. Remove .mp4 files
+7. Rename .mp3 files
-7. attaching artwork.png to .mp3's metadata
+8. Attach artwork.png to .mp3 metadata
-8. creating destination album subfolder in the albums directory
+9. Create destination album subfolder in the albums directory
-9. moving .mp3's into the destination folder
+10. Move .mp3 files into the destination folder
-10. moving .png into the destination folder
+11. Move artwork.png into the destination folder

 ## `Trash` folder
 This program uses Windows commands to execute renaming and moving files as well as creating directories.